Spokane Walking Tour (Duration: 2 hrs)

 Annual Meeting & Governor's Lunch with Remarks from Washington State Governor, Jay Inslee

-Presentation of Co-Legislators of the Year Awards to Rep. Jessica Bateman and Rep. Andrew Barkis
+Awards Presentation, including Co-Legislators of the Year Rep. Jessica Bateman and Rep. Andrew Barkis

 Location: Grand Ballroom A